-4(A).
+- 4(A).
 Judges shall be selected from among the members attending the race event.

-- 4(B).
+Exception: At Grand National Races the judges are assigned by the National Board of Directors. - 4(B).
 All judges must be QMA members in good standing and should be selected from a representative number of clubs attending the event.
 They must be 16 years of age or older and not a driver racing at the event. - 4(C).
 Judges must be experienced members and should be well versed in all QMA racing rules and regulations. - 4(D).
 Judges shall be selected for their knowledge of recognized racing rules, for their experience in the sport of Quarter Midget racing, and for their ability and desire to make fair, impartial, unbiased decisions during the running of the race. - 4(E).
 If possible, judges should be selected and agreed upon and their consent received prior to the beginning of the event to facilitate the running of each race without delay. - 4(F).
 Judges will not be handlers, owners, or family members of drivers entered in the same division at that event. - 4(G).
 All novice handlers must be trained for judging prior to actually judging. - 4(H).
 The Tower and/or Race Director will work together to assign the judges.
-At club races, the judges should all be QMA members At Region level events, the judges should be selected from multiple clubs and should have no more than two from the same club.
+At club races, the judges should all be QMA members.
+At Region level events, the judges should be selected from multiple clubs and should have no more than two from the same club.